The Nova Scotia Literacy Practitioner Training

 Teaching Math: Basic Principles

 What’s current in teaching basic math to adult learners?
 How can I help learners develop the ability to do mental math?
 How can I help them remember facts and processes automatically?
 How can I deal with learner resistance?
-This module uses content from Levels I – III and the GED to illustrate some techniques and strategies for teaching, using manipulatives, games, models, diagrams, and print and internet resources.
+This module uses content from E3 Foundations – ALP Level III/High School Prep (HSP) and the CAEC to illustrate some techniques and strategies for teaching, using manipulatives, games, models, diagrams, and print and internet resources.
+Learning Outcomes

 Teaching Math: Keeping It Real

 Topics in this module include developing number sense, using real life applications of math, finding and sharing links to interactive online sites for learners, marking for confidence and test preparation.
-It uses content from Levels I – III and the GED to illustrate some techniques and strategies for teaching
+It uses content from E3 Foundations – ALP Level III/High School Prep (HSP) and the CAEC to illustrate some techniques and strategies for teaching.
+Learning Outcomes

 Learning Challenges